BathMASH/MathAltNotes/README.md

 view you can still see the topic but greyed out then you MUST change this otherwise students can see who has access to the topic.

-Any problems, mail us: ma-largeprintnotes@bath.ac.uk
+Any problems, mail us: mash-access@bath.ac.uk